sizespectrum/mizerExperimental/README.md

   - Functions and a shiny app for interactively tuning parameters.

+  - New function `projectToSteady()` to run dynamics until close to steady state.

   - A function for keeping egg densities constant.

   - `getYieldVsFcurve()` for calculating and plotting yield curve.